benichu/checklister/README.md

 ### Release

-    Make sure you are all setup first: http://guides.rubygems.org/publishing/#publishing-to-rubygemsorg
+    Make sure you are all set up first: http://guides.rubygems.org/publishing/#publishing-to-rubygemsorg

 To prepare a release, run `script/release`.
 This will package a new version of the `checklister` gem and release it to [https://rubygems.org/gems/checklister](https://rubygems.org/gems/checklister).